A smiling female surgeon

 How Much Do Surgical Nurse Practitioners Make?

-According to Salary.com, surgical nurse practitioners earn an annual median salary* of about $112,000.
-The highest-paid 10 percent of surgical nurses can earn over $128,000.
+According to Salary.com, as of January 2025, surgical nurse practitioners earn an annual median salary* of about $126,600.
+The highest-paid 10 percent of surgical nurse practitioners can earn over $149,334.

 The salary* of a surgical nurse practitioner can vary depending on many factors, including education, level of certification, and experience.
-Of course, where you’re working also directly impacts salary.
+Of course, where you’re working also directly impacts your salary.
+Factors influencing salary* can include location, years of experience, certifications, and type of healthcare facility.

 What Is the Job Outlook for Surgical Nurse Practitioners?

 The Bureau of Labor Statistics does not report any specific data related to the job outlook of surgical nurse practitioners.
-However, the BLS does indicate that the overall employment of nurse practitioners, nurse anesthetists, and nurse midwives is expected to grow 45% by 2030.
+However, the BLS does indicate that the overall employment of nurse practitioners, nurse anesthetists, and nurse midwives is expected to grow 40% from 2023 to 2033, much faster than the average for all occupations.
+In part, this is driven by an aging population and advancements in surgical techniques.
+SNPs are increasingly valued for their ability to improve patient outcomes and reduce the workload of surgeons.

 Surgical Nurse Practitioner Career